jaidevd/linalg-numpy/README.md

-# pyconf-hyd-linalg

-This repository contains material for my Linear Algebra workshop at PyConf Hyderabad 2019.
+# Linear Algebra with NumPy

 ## Installation

-This workshop requires these Python modules:
+This tutorial requires these Python modules:
 * numpy
 * scipy
 * matplotlib